This post was originally published October 25, 2019, and updated March 30, 2020.

 When you’ve got multiple users on your QuickBooks online account, it is possible that you’ll end up with duplicate accounts in your system.
 This a problem when it comes to keeping track of invoices and other transactions.

-These QuickBooks tips and tricks will help you make the most of your QuickBooks account and keep your business’s finances in order.
+QuickBooks can help small business owners and employees do a good job of tracking their finances and growing their companies.
+These small business QuickBooks tips and tricks will help you make the most of your QuickBooks account and keep your business’s finances in order.

 Do you need some help with QuickBooks?
-Cook Martin Poulson's QuickBooks Pro Advisors are ready to help you with anything and everything QuickBooks related.
+Click here to learn how Cook Martin Poulson's QuickBooks Pro Advisors are ready to help you with anything and everything QuickBooks related.